tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - there's a causative link between EBV and MS, want to target EBV-infected B cells (EBV transforms B cells for life upon infection)
 # Advances in immune checkpoint inhibitor combination strategies for microsatellite stable colorectal cancer
  - microsatellite stable (MSS) colorectal tumors are immune-cold
+# Advances in research on molecular markers in immune checkpoint inhibitor-associated myocarditis
+ - PD-L1 expressed on tumor cells, binds to PD-1 on T cells, inhibits T cell activation
+ - CTLA-4 expressed on tumor infiltrating Tregs, binds to B7 on surface of APCs
+ - myocardium infiltrating lymphocytes mostly CD8 T cells in ICI-myocarditis patients
+ - irAE hypotheses: ICIs bind to cell surface proteins (like CTLA-4) in normal tissue leading to T cell infiltration (**this is an obvious one I don't think about much**), crossreactive T cells (T cells recognizing tumor antigens enter circulation and identify similar antigens in healthy tissue), via cytokines (promote infiltration of inflammatory molecules into nontarget tissue, ICIs increase circulating cytokine levels, **this is a good one I don't think about much**), autoantibodies
 # Aging-associated and CD4 T cell-dependent ectopic CXCL13 activation predisposes to anti-PD-1 therapy-induced adverse events
  - mice
  - ectopic accumulation of T and B cells in damaged organs only in aged mice